SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 title: Mephit, Flame
 ---

-_Imagine if a flame had the shape of a tiny, grotesque acrobat._
+_Imagine if a tiny, grotesque acrobat was made of pure fire._

-A flame animated by a spark of mischief.
+A flickering flame animated by a spark of mischief.
 A small fire elemental.

 Flame Mephits have no conception of the future, the past or personal boundaries.
 They are full of immediate, destructive and indulgent desires.